 They gave an interview with GQ Japan this week where they discuss their style idols.
 Again, so impressed by how profound they are.
 There are a lot of stilted English-language interviews on Youtube; the interviews where they can speak Korean are so much better and more insightful.
 (Also, this is the perfect hair for V.)

 I am honestly not even touching 1% of the content available.
-The most comprehensive resource is a site called Kweendeoks, but it’s password-protected so that only ARMY can access.
-Try “chicken” / “hoodbyair” / “yes” (the questions rotate).
+[Edited 08/21: I’ve deleted a link here to a streamer; with a few searches you can easily find one; there are many of them!]
 If that seems too complex, I highly recommend this Excel file that’s a masterlist, easy for even the babiest of baby ARMY to navigate.
 Someone actually made this and shared it for free!
 Long live ARMY!!

 I would be thrilled to hear if any of this was helpful to you.
 Or if you’re already ARMY - send me your fave clips!
 I will watch them!
 Tell me who’s your bias and why!
 I will gobble it aaaall up.

 Volume 01, Issue 04 (Explainer 3)

 Immediately after sending last week’s newsletter, I spent the rest of Sunday evening learning the choreo to Dynamite.
 It’s supposed to be one of the “easier” ones to learn but nope.
 LOL.
 I thought I was done with explainers after posting two weeks’ worth of context and baby ARMY guides to BTS [explainer 1, explainer 2] but I have come to realize there is another important aspect that I have yet to cover in full: ARMY.